-1. From the top menu, select File > Import > Sound.

-The Select Sound File dialog box opens.

-1. From the Select Sound File dialog box, find and select a sound file.
+- 1. Do one of the following: - From the top menu, select File > Import > Sound. - In the Xsheet view, right-click anywhere in the frame area and select Import > Sounds.
+The Select Sound File dialog box opens. - 2.
+From the Select Sound File dialog box, find and select a sound file.

-The sound file appears as a layer in the Timeline view.
+The sound file appears as a layer in the Timeline and Xsheet views.